 Traditionally, a Career Trek is a site visit that companies provide.
 It’s a unique chance to learn about a company of interest, any job or internship opportunities they have available, and what they might look for in candidates that apply.
-The Career Services Offices across the UW-System have teamed up to provide 13 weeks of Virtual Career Treks in the fall of 2020, hosted every Wednesday at 2:00 PM.
+The Career Services Offices across the UW-System have teamed up to provide a total of 26 Virtual Career Treks during the 2020-2021 academic year.
+Virtual Career Treks are hosted every Wednesday at 2:00 PM.
 Attending a Virtual Career trek is an opportunity to engage with industry professionals, expand your network, and increase your awareness of career possibilities.

 What technology will I need to attend a Virtual Career Trek?

 You will need a laptop or mobile device with an internet connection.
 Virtual Career Treks will be hosted on Zoom, which can be accessed online or using the app.

 Treks are typically hosted for 30-60 minutes in length.
 Please plan to participate for 45-60 minutes.

 Do I need to dress up for the Virtual Career Trek?

 Yes.
 We encourage you to dress like you would at a career fair.
 You will have the opportunity to interact with the employers in a group or one-on-one meeting, so you want to look your best.

 Should I prepare anything before the Virtual Career Trek?

 1. Have your resume reviewed by your career services department so it is ready to provide to employers should they ask for it.
 Upload your resume to Handshake.

 3. Switch your Handshake profile to the “Community” setting so an employer can see your accomplishments.